MaddyMadhan12/Solar-Electric-Auto-stabilized-glider/README.md

  -How onboard electronics work together in real flight

-This project is meant to be a learning and experimentation platform.
+My project is meant to be a learning and experimentation platform.

 Main Features
 -------------